chengo011/temp_interpolation/README.md

 A companion `*.audit.json` file documents the cleaning process.

 Only gap lengths included in training are accepted.
-Missing context, gaps at the boundaries, other gaps within the required context, and incomplete required sensor inputs are rejected with an explanatory error message.
+Missing context, gaps at the boundaries, other gaps within the required context and incomplete required sensor inputs are rejected with an explanatory error message.
 The system does not extrapolate beyond the available time interval.